scintill/qmiserial2qmuxd/README.md

 # qmiserial2qmuxd

-This program's goal is to allow programs such as qmicli (libqmi), uqmi, and oFono to work with `qmuxd`.
+This is a Linux/Android program to allow programs such as qmicli (libqmi), uqmi, and oFono to work with `qmuxd`.
 Usually such programs talk directly to a serial Qualcomm QMI interface (typically something like `/dev/cdc-wdm1` provided by `qmi_wwan` on Linux.)
 Some devices or configurations only have QMI access through `qmuxd`, a properietary Qualcomm daemon that provides a separate protocol over Unix domain socket.
 So, `qmiserial2qmuxd` emulates the serial interface and proxies requests/responses to `qmuxd`, so that the standard opensource QMI tools can work in this configuration too.

 I've tested a few requests successfully on my Android phone (Samsung Galaxy S4 Mini) with qmicli.
 I expect other requests and devices to work as well, but haven't tested, and haven't done heavy-duty or "real-world" use yet.
 The code probably needs to be made more robust, safe, and convenient to use, but I think the basic function is feature-complete.
 The concept is simple enough that I hope there's little room for bugs.

-# Usage
+# Usage (Linux PC, or if running both qmiserial2qmuxd and qmicli in Android)

 ```sh
 $ make qmiserial2qmuxd